TheLux83/100-days-of-code/log.md

 **Thoughts:** Haven't done much more than creating the models.
 But it was a good training, because I've added differen Fieldsets and learned a lot from it.
 The time I'll implement all models into the admin interface.
 After that, I don't have any excuse left and have to script the frontend.

+### Day 11: February 15, 2020

+**Today's Progress**: Today is saturday and I "only" reread Python tutorials.

+**Thoughts:** My code is at work and I used my saturday (and probably my sunday, too) for re-reading python tutorial to keep my mind busy and don't forget the most basic parts for my django apps